This Tomato, Egg, and Cheese on a Nopal dish is made with oil, cactus paddles, tomatoes, salsa verde, and eggs anyway you want them.

 Instructions

-In a large skillet, add oil and on medium high heat and wait for it to shimmer.
+- In a large skillet, add oil and on medium high heat and wait for it to shimmer.
 Add two nopales flat onto the skillet and cook for 3 minutes.
-Lower heat to medium then flip the nopales and add four slices tomato on the skillet (I like to use two slices for each nopal).
-After 2 minutes, sprinkle cheese on each nopal until it starts to melt.
-Place 2 slices of tomato on each nopal and remove from heat, and cover for 5 minutes until the cheese melts and while you make your eggs any style you want in a separate skillet.
-Place the eggs on each nopal, and enjoy!
+Lower to medium heat, then flip the nopales and add four slices tomato on the skillet (I like to use two slices for each nopal).

 Notes